la-ots/pelican/docs/components/back-to-top-button.md

 ---
 ## Best Practices

-Insert Back-to-Top button as the first element in the markup of the page.
-It appears after the user has scrolled down.
+- It appears after the user has scrolled down, usually four times the height of the screen’s initially-visible portion.
+- The `HREF` of the button should be the `id` of the `<main>` element.
+- Follow the guidance in the [Icon-Only Button](/components/buttons/#icon-only-button).

 ## Usage